kabirsachdev7/cse15l-lab-reports/lab5.md

 Sometimes we might want to create multiple files with a similar name and add a prefix to all of them.
 The touch command can be used in combination with the echo command and the redirect operator `>` to create multiple files with a prefix.
 For example, to create three files with a prefix "file_" and the suffix ".txt", I can use the following command:
 `for i in {1..3}; do touch file_"$i".txt; done`

+In this command, we're using a for loop to iterate through the values 1 to 3, and for each value, we're using the touch command to create a file with the name "file_" followed by the value of i and the suffix ".txt".
+The dollar sign ($) is used to access the value of the i variable.

 **Example 2: Using brace expansion:**

 Another way to create multiple files with a prefix is to use brace expansion.
 For example, to create three files with the prefix "javaserver" and the suffix ".txt", I can use the following command:
 `touch javaserver{1..3}.java`

 This will create three files named `javaserver1.java`, `javaserver2.java`, and `javaserver3.java`.

+In this command, we're using brace expansion to generate a series of strings with the pattern "javaserver" followed by a number from 1 to 3, and the suffix ".java".
+The touch command is then used to create files with these names.

 Source: https://www.hostinger.com/tutorials/linux-touch-command-with-useful-examples/